London 2012: Britain's Aaron Cook targets taekwondo gold

 "It's been extremely difficult since I've left as I'm completely self-funded," reflected Cook.

 "There has been a lot of sacrifice.
 At times in the past my parents have been working two or three jobs just to help fund me, which has been amazing, but now I'd be lost without the support of my sponsors - I'd need a job to get me to the Olympics."

-between Tom Daley and GB diving performance director Alexei Evangulov over the teenager's media commitments, Cook is well aware of the need for balance.
+However, they demand time and after the highly publicised fall-out between Tom Daley and GB diving performance director Alexei Evangulov over the teenager's media commitments, Cook is well aware of the need for balance.

 "It is quite difficult [managing requests] but I know the most important thing is training and competing.